sartorileonardo/CRUD-Student-Spring-Boot-REST-BackEnd/README.md

 # CRUD-Student-Spring-Boot-REST
 The project use Spring Boot framework and your technologies.

-This project was created with the source course: https://www.youtube.com/playlist?list=PL62G310vn6nF3gssjqfCKLpTK2sZJ_a_1
+This project was created with the course Spring Boot Essentials available in: https://www.youtube.com/playlist?list=PL62G310vn6nF3gssjqfCKLpTK2sZJ_a_1

 # Download the project
 Execute: git clone https://github.com/leonardogt4/CRUD-Student-Spring-Boot-REST